davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 2.8.4 =

+* Updates to Multi-Meeting Role Planner tool.

+= 2.8.3 =

+* Added autocomplete on member name to the timing tool.

+= 2.8.2 =

+* Tweaks to timing tool.

+= 2.8.1 =

+* New Role Planner for signing up for roles several weeks in advance, with suggestions based on past history.
+* Online Timing tool on Agenda menu for displaying timing lights on a computer screen.
+Pulls time requirements for projects from the agenda.
+In addition to showing green/yellow/red, it can sound a chime as each milestone is passed.
+Particularly intended for use by online clubs, in combination with webcam software.
+See [blog post](https://wp4toastmasters.com/2017/11/29/new-online-timing-lights-tool/)

+= 2.8 =

+* Improvements to email reminders function, including the ability to preview messages and an option to send a meeting reminder to members without a role (in addition to reminders for members who have taken a role).

+= 2.7.9 =

+* Added Request Evaluation tab to the Evaluations page.

+= 2.7.8 =

+* Redesign of online evaluations screen with Evaluations Received and Evaluations Given tabs.
+Tracking of evaluations given added.

 = 2.7.7 =